EDUC 1001 - Schools and Policy

 1. The refinement of the Small Group Discovery Experience,

-2. A new ( late 2013) version of the prescribed text has been adopted as the preferred text.
+2. A text available in print and e version has been adopted as the preferred text.

 3. Tutorial readings and activities have been revised to make better use of the new textbook